Sign in Get started

 Capability Palo Alto Expedition NetConverter AI

-Migration Paths ASA, CheckPoint, Fortinet → PAN-OS Any supported vendor → Any supported vendor (35+ paths)
+Migration Paths ASA, CheckPoint, Fortinet → PAN-OS Any supported vendor → Any supported vendor (35 validated paths)

 Target Platforms PAN-OS XML PAN-OS, Panorama, FMC, FortiGate, and more